 Financial risks are measured by means of the Group PIM17.
 In particular, losses are modelled as follows:

 - equity risk is modelled by associating each equity exposure to a market index representative of its industrial sector and/or geography.
-The potential changes in market value of the equities are then estimated based on past shocks observed for the selected indices;
+Potential changes in market value of the equities are then estimated based on past shocks observed for the selected indices;

 - equity volatility risk models the impact that changes in the equity implied volatility can have on the market values of derivatives;

-- interest rate risk models the changes in the term structure of the interest rates for various currencies and the impact of these changes on any interest rate sensitive assets and also on the value of future liability cash-flows;
+- interest rate risk models the changes in the term structure of the interest rates for various currencies and the impact of these changes on any interest rate sensitive asset and also on the value of future liability cash-flows alike;

 - interest rate volatility risk models the impact that the variability in interest rate curves can have on both the market value of derivatives and the value of liabilities sensitive to interest rate volatility assumptions (such as minimum pension guarantees);